Harpeth Conservancy celebrates 25 years of championing clean water and rivers in Tennessee!

-Since its foundation in 1999, Harpeth Conservancy has worked to restore and protect clean water and healthy ecosystems for rivers in Tennessee.
+Since 1999, Harpeth Conservancy has worked to restore and protect clean water and healthy ecosystems for rivers, now marking a quarter-century of dedicated efforts!
 Below are some of the highlights of our work over the years.
-Click here for our 20 Year Highlights.

 Shortly after our founding, we did the earliest complete visual assessment of river conditions with a grant we obtained from the USDA.